 OLD CATHOLIC CONFEDERATION

-His Grace, The Most Rev. Dr. Craig J. N. de Paulo is Prelate of the Old Catholic Confederation.
-He is also Prior of St. Willibrord Priory, an Old-Catholic community of priests, oblates and associates active in education.
+The Rt.
+Rev. Dr. Craig J. N. de Paulo is Prelate of the Old Catholic Confederation.

 An Honorary Bishop and Canon of St. Bartholomew Cathedral of Wusasa, Kaduna Province of the Church of Nigeria of the Anglican Communion, he is also Prior of St. Willibrord Priory.

 Elected a Bishop on July 14, 2013, he was consecrated to the Holy Episcopate by His Grace, The Most Rev. Peter Paul Brennan, assisted by The Rt.
 Rev. Rodney R. Michel (Assisting Bishop of the Episcopal Diocese of Pennsylvania) and The Rt.
 Rev. Dr. William J. Manseau, on September 14, 2013, the Feast of the Exultation of the Holy Cross, at the Episcopal Church of St. John in Bala Cynwyd, Pennsylvania.
 He was ordained to the Diaconate on March 24, 2007; and to the sacred Priesthood, at the Vigil of the Feast of St. John the Baptist on June 23, 2007.